 15″h x 18″w x 10″d

 “MMIWG are the Missing and Murdered Indigenous Women and Girls.
 There is an innate difficulty to grapple with the extent and impact of these missing and murdered American Indian and Alaska Native women and girls.
 At a rate of 15 missing each day, they are rarely accounted for in federal statistics.
 The impact ranges from reservations to urban communities.

 This piece was created to bring awareness to this epidemic.
 The spirits of these missing women and girls need guidance to the next life – many of them have not been given a proper burial and send-off.
 The hummingbirds, or “Miiich” in the Keres language, serve as guides and protectors for these lost mothers, sisters, daughters, aunts and loved ones so that they are able to return home.” – VO

 “This piece speaks to the internal conflicts of those living with PTSD.
 For this sculpture, I honed in on my recent experience of using art to encourage Veterans with PTSD to share their stories and establish a new sense of self

 17″h x 14″w x 8″d

-Their daily experience can be a duality of a suppressed painful past and the attempt to find normality in daily life.
-The three-pointed star and the three circles represent the infinite quest for stability and balance in their thoughts and lives.
+Their daily experience can be a duality of a suppressed painful past and an attempt to find normality in daily life.
 On the

 The world today seems increasingly turbulent and uncertain.
 This traditional storage jar speaks for the degradation of women and their continued pursuit of equality and justice.
 This has long been an important theme in my art.
 The women’s fists are uplifted.